 The Boise State University Foundation supports the fundraising efforts of University Advancement and plays a crucial role in building relationships with University constituents.

 In 2006, Boise State began planning an ambitious campaign to support a number of strategic initiatives for students, faculty, academic programs, research, facilities and athletics.
 The resulting campaign—Destination Distinction—was the University’s first.

 An inaugural campaign presents a number of challenges, as institutions must rapidly build the infrastructure and capacity to sustain extended fundraising.
 At the outset of the effort, Boise State University set an ambitious goal of $175 million in anticipation of a substantial foundation gift that did not materialize.
 Soon afterwards, the effects of the Great Recession dampened donors’ ability to support the campaign and made investments in University Advancement increasingly difficult to secure.

 Campbell & Company collaborated with Boise State Advancement staff to develop an appropriate organizational structure to effectively prepare for and implement the campaign.
 With our guidance, the University made a number of strategic hires to support campaign activities at all levels.
 We assisted staff in creating and implementing policies and procedures to guide the day-to-day operations of the campaign, as well as performance expectations for Advancement Officers and benchmarks for campaign progress.
 Ultimately, we helped implement a relationship management system for the University to build mutually fulfilling relationships with its constituents.

 During the campaign, we provided best practices training for deans, faculty members and volunteers to assist them in engaging necessary donors, as well as services dedicated to helping the University develop its case for support.

-As of May 31, 2011, Destination Distinction had surpassed $180 million (including pledge payments due), or approximately 103 percent of its campaign goal.
+Destination Distinction surpassed its $180 million (including pledge payments due), or approximately 103 percent of its campaign goal.